mt-edwards/xrayspecs/README.md

 The `mtcars` data set is used for this example.
 The `dplyr` package is used to transform the categorical features (`cyl`, `vs`, `am`, `gear` and `carb`) to factors.
-The trasformation is required so that the `dependence_plot` function, from the `xrayspecs` package, knows how to plot the feature effects.
-For example, the effect of continuous features are displayed with line plots and the effect of categorical features are displayed with bar plots.
+These trasformations are required so that the `dependence_plot` function knows how to plot the feature predictions.
+For example, the predictions of continuous features are displayed with line plots and the predictions of categorical features are displayed with bar plots.

 ``` r
 library(dplyr)